utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-server-responses.md

 1. On the **Stubs** tab, under **Server Stubs**, select a server response.
 1. Select **Test Response**.
 Postman opens a new request with the URL of the mock server.
 1. Select **Send** to send the request.
 You can view the response and status code in the response pane.

+> If your mock server is private, you need to add an `x-api-key` header with a valid [Postman API key](/docs/developer/intro-api/) to the request.